 The politics of the Tarim Basin during this time was marked by intense competition between the two “superpowers”—Han and Xiongnu—for influence over region.
 Central Asian leaders often attempted to balance simultaneous ties to both empires.
 In 108 BCE, the Han began attempting to assert its influence through military force, defeating the nearby states of Loulan and Turfan.
 But when Ferghana sought to break off ties with the Han 101 BCE, the court sought to demonstrate its power by launching an enormous expedition across the desert.
 The first attempt at this failed miserably due to provisioning issues.
 But after an expensive four-year campaign, Ferghana submitted to the Han.

 As Han influence in the Tarim Basin increased, it began conferring seals of office and Han titles on Central Asian rulers, incorporating them into the empire by using Han symbols of authority.
-While these credentials became important for the legitimacy of some rulers, other states appear to have formally acknowledged Han superiority merely as a way of gaining access to Han goods. marked the high point of Han influence, indicating that the Xiongnu had been eclipsed as regional hegemons.
+While these credentials became important for the legitimacy of some rulers, other states appear to have formally acknowledged Han superiority merely as a way of gaining access to Han goods.
+Han political influence was supported by an increasing power of its military in the region.
+Beginning in the 80s BCE, the Han began establishing military colonies in the northwest and in the Tarim Basin.
+These colonies were based on farms worked by a mixture of convicts, volunteers, and non-Chinese peoples from the surrounding area.
+In times of military need, these farmers could be called up as soldiers.
+In 60 BCE, the Han established a general with the title of Protector General, who was responsible for coordinating the activities of Han envoys and troops in the area.
+This marked the high point of Han influence, indicating that the Xiongnu had largely been eclipsed as regional hegemons.
+But as the 1st century BCE wore on, many Han elites began to question the value of engagement in Central Asia, and to worry about the mounting costs and obligations that came with maintaining such a far-flung empire.

 The South